zzag/plasma5-wallpapers-dynamic/README.md

 based on the current time in your location.

+## Additional Wallpapers

+More dynamic wallpapers can be found at https://github.com/karmanyaahm/awesome-plasma5-dynamic-wallpapers.

 ## Building From Git

 In order to build this wallpaper plugin from source code, you need to install a